 Kume Island by Area

-Kumejimais a large island with many sights and places to visit.
+Kume Island is a large island with many sights and places to visit.
 It is also a land with long history and traditions.
 Kume Island is officially divided into more than thirty aza (neighborhoods) in addition to regions and other classifications.
-The map you see above, and my classifications are based on offical lines but have been reorganized into fewer areas for your convinience.
+The map you see above, and my classifications are based off of offical lines, but have been reorganized into fewer areas for your convinience.
 Find out what each area has in store for you!
-Click a location above to find out more, or read below.
-You can also get a larger area map here.

 Gima is the largest area stretching from the southern peninsula through Ara Beach and up through the center of the island.